 You can obtain an offshore merchant account and use an international bank account to process credit cards so that you can generate an income into your offshore business account.
-Additionally, with regard to credit card merchant account anybody and almost any organization as a “high risk” business.
+Additionally, with regards to a credit card merchant account providers can label almost anybody and almost any organization as a “high risk” business.
 Thus the processing companies require you to establish what they call a high risk merchant account.
 Credit card processing companies do this at the application stage for a number of reasons.
-A business in a category that has a high refund rate can be categorized “high risk” by any merchant provider.
-If applications have been turned down recently it could be that the applicant or business type does not meet strict underwriting criteria making a “high risk” credit card processor the answer.
+For example, they can categorize a business that has a high refund rate as “high risk.”
+In addition, we have seen them turn down applications because the applicant or business type does not meet strict underwriting criteria.
+Thus, it could make a “high risk” credit card processing company the answer.

 Credit Card Processing and Offshore Banking